 To turn off your iPhone, press down on the power button (known as the Sleep / Wake button in Apple jargon) until the words “slide to power off” appear on your iPhone’s display.
+If your iPhone has Face ID, simultaneously press and hold the side button and either volume button.
 Then, swipe the red power icon from left to right to turn off your iPhone.

-Wait 30-60 seconds, then press and hold the power button once again until the Apple logo appears on the center of the screen.
+Wait 30-60 seconds, then press and hold the power or side button once again until the Apple logo appears on the center of the screen.

 Turn Bluetooth Off, Then Back On